ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

     app: web-flask
 ```

-- Configure the web-flask-svc service  again via apply command.
+- Configure the web-flask-svc service again via the apply command.

 ```bash
 kubectl apply -f web-svc.yaml
 ```

-- List the services and notice that nodeport number is 30036.
+- List the services and notice that the nodeport number is 30036.

 ```bash
 kubectl get svc -o wide